inivekin/abosa/abosa.typ

 behaviours I need nae obey,
 can tangle in the parts its strewn, unorganised in disarray.
+Tae think the tragedy is worth the chance that let downs fade in whiles, the skulls still lurk reducing dearth o horrors o what always smiles.
+Life-liver rebound tae replay,
+I'd rather face doon twist an warps, regardless if I look away the clawed would still peck at my corpse.
 There is a way I can beat threats, if I can hack my own command, how I may be like waves through nets,